 Welcome to Council on East Asian Libraries (CEAL)!

 CEAL is a committee of the Association for Asian Studies (AAS).
 It was founded in 1958 as the Committee on American Library Resources on the Far East (CALFRE), building on earlier organizations going back to 1948.
-The objectives of CEAL are to serve as a forum for discussions about issues of common concerns relating to East Asian libraries and East Asian Librarianship; to formulate programs for the development of East Asian library resources, services, and systematic organization of all types of recorded information and knowledge; and to promote interlibrary and international cooperation in East Asian librarianship.
-CEAL membership is open to all current AAS members who pay CEAL annual membership dues (currently $30.00).
-CEAL currently has nine standing committees and five taskforces in addition to its Executive Board.
-CEAL members are encouraged to serve on committees and taskforces and to run for offices on the Executive Board.
+The objectives of CEAL are to serve as a forum for discussions about issues of common concern relating to East Asian libraries and East Asian Librarianship, to formulate programs for the development of East Asian library resources, services, and systematic organization of all types of recorded information and knowledge, and to promote interlibrary and international cooperation in East Asian librarianship.
+CEAL membership is open to all current AAS members who pay CEAL annual membership dues (currently USD $30.00).
+In addition to its Executive Board, CEAL currently has nine standing committees and several taskforces.
+CEAL members are encouraged to serve on committees and taskforces and to run for office on the Executive Board.

 Inquiries may be directed to:

 Hong Cheng, CEAL President (2022-2024)